Clarify Confused Nodes via Separated Learning: Metrics and Observations

-These phenomena supports the argument that high-\textit{NC} nodes confuse GCN.
-We describe it as nodes become \textbf{confused} when their surrounding neighbors hold diverse views.
-In such cases, nodes need to be \textbf{clarified}, i.e., they are highly motivated to reconsider their raw features, discern messages from their noisy neighbors, and ultimately adopt targeted classification rules.
-As the significant gap between high-\textit{NC} and low-\textit{NC} nodes, it is natural to optimize them separately to fit different learning processes.
-By utilizing the NCGCN model proposed in Sec.~\ref{sec:NCGCN} to separate the two groups of nodes for learning, high-\textit{NC} nodes are appropriately distanced from the decision boundaries and more evenly distributed within the clusters of their respective classes, as shown in Fig.~\ref{fig:scatter}(c).
-The test results show that the overall test accuracy improves to 95.67\%, with 95.90\% for the low-\textit{NC} group and 82.47\% for the high-\textit{NC} group, yielding a significant boost in the high-\textit{NC} group.
+These phenomena support the argument that high-\nc nodes confuse GCN.
+We describe this as nodes becoming \textbf{confused} when their surrounding neighbors hold diverse views.
+In such cases, nodes require clarification, that is, they are highly motivated to reconsider their raw features, discern messages from their noisy neighbors, and ultimately adopt targeted classification rules.
+Given the significant gap between high- and low-\nc nodes, it is natural to optimize them separately to fit different learning processes.
+With our NCGCN model for separating the two groups of nodes during learning, high-\nc nodes are distanced from the decision boundaries and are more evenly distributed within the clusters of their respective classes, as shown in Fig.~\ref{fig:scatter}(c).
+The test results show that the overall test accuracy improves to 95.67\%, with 95.90\% for the low-\nc group and 82.47\% for the high-\nc group, yielding a significant boost in the latter.